Simplified active substances

 - estimate how much it may cost ("initial estimated fee") to process the application based on the information provided

-- issue an invoice to the applicant which must be paid within 30 days of the date of the invoice – failure to pay the requested fees will result in your application being rejected
+- issue an invoice to the applicant which must be paid within 30 days of the date of the invoice.
+Failure to pay the requested fees will result in your application being rejected

-- evaluate the application (once the initial estimated fee has been paid) to assess whether there is evidence that the substance does not give rise to concern – this will take approximately 180 days from the payment of the fees
+- evaluate the application (once the initial estimated fee has been paid) to assess whether there is evidence that the substance does not give rise to concern.
+This will take approximately 180 days from the payment of the fees

-- issue an invoice for a "top up" fee if the cost of evaluating the application has gone beyond the initial estimated fee, which must be paid within 30 days of the date of the invoice – failure to pay the requested fees will result in the substance's inclusion in the List being withheld
+- issue an invoice for a "top up" fee if the cost of evaluating the application has gone beyond the initial estimated fee, which must be paid within 30 days of the date of the invoice.
+Failure to pay the requested fees will result in the substance's inclusion in the list being withheld

 You may be asked to provide further information at various stages of the process.
 When such requests are made, the indicative timeframes given above will be suspended.
-Please note if the information you provide is not satisfactory, or you fail to provide the information within the specified deadline, your application may be rejected.

 Applications for category B